 Straddling the equator is Uganda, which lies within the Nile basin on the eastern plateau at an average of 3,609 feet (1,100 meters) above sea level.
 Major lakes include; Lake Victoria, Lake George, Lake Albert, Lake Edward & Lake Kyoga.
 Uganda’s scenery is varied, from long elephant grass, endless papyrus swamps, to the amazing order of the tea plantations.
 Topographically much of Uganda is gently flat.
 The southwestern part is generally mountainous where you find the Kigezi regions covered with terraced hillsides.
 The semi-arid north east part in Kidepo valley is averagely dry.
 The road network improves each day and one can drive from Kampala to the west in just 4 hours on a tarmac road or to the north-west region.
 Various attractions are located in different parts of the country with Bwindi in the south, Kidepo in the North east, Murchison in the north- west, Jinja in the central and many others like the Rwenzori Mountains in the west.

-MAJOR CITIES & TOWNS
+MAJOR CITIES & TOWNS IN UGANDA

 Uganda’s capital with an estimated population of over 2 million people & a city that never sleeps.
 With heavy traffic that exceeds the small roads, busy markets, taxi parks, banks, shopping malls, schools, hospitals and many hangout places.
 Kampala was originally built on 7 hills but it grew to over 10 hills but it’s still fairly a small geographical area.
 Downtown Kampala is congested and ‘Boda-Boda’ (motorbikes) are used to ease transport within the city.
 Alternatively taxis are also used for longer distances since they are very cheap.
 Famous attractions in Kampala include Kasubi tombs (UNESCO world heritage site), Mengo Palace, Baha’i temple, Martyrs Shrine, Rubaga Cathedral, Gaddafi mosque, Owino market etc.